 His story begins in a neighborhood where one in three people lived in poverty, a “food desert”.
 Fast-food outlets were plentiful but fresh and organic food was many miles away.
 This personal experience shaped his belief that every person deserves access to healthy food, including the 29 million Americans living in a food desert.

 Over time, his childhood experiences merged with his passion for beekeeping.
 Now he has a lifelong commitment to advance public education about bees and to place bees in communities where they can thrive and pollinate locally grown food.

-Nancy Rathbun Scott, Founder and principal of Liberty Communications Group, is a writer, editor, blogger, marketer, thinker, and social media pro.
-Nancy is the creator and editor of OurFoodNews and also curates the content for a daily newsletter of the same name.
+Founder and principal of Liberty Communications Group, Nancy is a writer, editor, blogger, marketer, thinker, and social media advocate.
+Nancy is the creator and editor of OurFoodNews.
 She has worked extensively with the American Nursery and Landscape Association and served for 11 years as the editor of ANLA’s monthly magazine and enewsletters.
-For seven years, Nancy wrote a weekly column on franchising for USA Today and recently retired her 17-year assignment as editor of Marketing AdVents, the award-winning monthly publication of the Direct Marketing Association of Washington D.C.
-Contact her.
+For seven years, Nancy wrote a weekly column on franchising for USA Today and, in 2015, retired her 17-year assignment as editor of Marketing AdVents, the award-winning monthly publication of the Direct Marketing Association of Washington D.C.

 Erica is a philosopher who spends a lot of time in thought, but decided it was time to put her beliefs in action.
 She is thrilled to have found a way to help promote local food systems and bee conservation through the Honeybee Conservancy.
 Thanks to the resources and inspiration of the HBC, she is now planning a new garden with native, pollinator-friendly plants.
 She is interested in urban planning, permaculture, and environmental/animal ethics.
 She also enjoys songwriting and hopes that someday her music could inspire tiny shifts in environmental awareness for listeners.